jhrutgers/ruler-trace/doc/format.md

 	----- 4
 	...

-What is measures is the RTC file size, so at (configurable, but) predictable positions in the file, a `Unit` and `unit` boundary exists.
+What is measured, is the RTC file size, so at (configurable, but) predictable positions in the file, a `Unit` and `unit` boundary exists.
 At the start of a `Unit`, `Meta` data is repeated, a full `Index` exists, and other details are injected in the file.
 A `unit` is like a delta on the previous `Unit` and/or